jrmerwin/Udacity_data_science_Proj_1/README.md

 ## Inspiration<a name="motivation"></a>

-In this project, I was interestested in exploring an Olypmic athlete data set from Kaggle user Stack Overflow data from 1980 to better understand:
+In this project I explored an Olypmic athlete data from the 1980 summer games onward to gain insights on the following questions:

 1. How does country team size influence the number of medals won?
-2. Are there any significant differences between male and female athletes?
+2. Are there significant differences between male and female athletes?
 3. How do the characteristics of Olympic athletes change over time?

 ## File Descriptions <a name="files"></a>